Zishrodrigues/meesterproef/README.md

 ## Project description

 The Persgroep is concepting a app/website that allows young users (20-30) to post articles and browse/read them.
-So it's new by younger people for younger people.
+So it's articles by younger people for younger people.
 The ultimate goal is to have content which appeals to younger users because it's written by they're peers.

 I've been asked to help think out and develop a prototype which showcases a multitude of features and interfaces which would suit the concept that Persgroep has layed before us.